Today I’m showing you Data Science for Non-Programmers, a course on Educative.io.

 - Is the Educative course Data Science for Non-Programmers worth it?

 If you've never programmed a line of code in your life and need to learn data science, we think Data Science for Non-Programmers is definitely worth it.
 In this course, you move at your own pace and learn the fundamentals of data science, Python, machine learning, and beyond.
+Tune into today's article to learn more about Data Science for Non-Programmers.

 - Can you learn data science if you're not a programmer?

 Yes, you can learn data science if you are not a programmer.
 We recommend starting off with the Educative course Data Science for Non-Programmers.
 And you're not a programmer now, but you'll be writing code in Python by the end of this course.
 You'll also learn machine learning, data cleaning, predictive models and other key data science concepts.
+Learn more about these concepts in today's post.

 - Why should I take a course to learn data science?

 Courses are a great way to learn data science.
 There are both video-based courses and text courses with interactive exercises.
 Depending on how you learn best, you can choose the course.
 And there are plenty of places to learn data science such as DataCamp, Educative and Coursera.
 For example, today we reviewed the Educative course Data Science for Non-Programmers.
 With its interactive exercises and slow approach to data science, this is an ideal course for students who are not familiar with programming.
+Learn more about the course Data Science for Non-Programmers in today's article.